pi-top/pi-top-Python-SDK/README.rst

 pitop.pma
 ========================

-A library to interacting with the pi-top [4]'s Maker Architecture (PMA) components, such as LED's, buzzers and motors.
+A module for interacting with the pi-top [4]'s Maker Architecture (PMA) components, such as LED's, buzzers and motors.

 .. code-block:: python